otrv4/otrv4/otrv4.md

 If authstate is `AUTHSTATE_AWAITING_DRE_AUTH`:

-  * (Explain how to process and verify this message briefly).
+(TODO: Explain how to process and verify this message briefly).
 If everything checks out:

   * Compute the Diffie-Hellman shared secret `K = (G1*r)*i`.
   * Transition authstate to `AUTHSTATE_NONE`.
   * Transition msgstate to `MSGSTATE_ENCRYPTED`.